ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

                 - Select "Open Kitty Here" ([the GitHub repo for this service](https://github.com/raphtlw/open-kitty-here), [the KDE Store link](https://store.kde.org/p/1378539))
                 - Click on the button (in the upper right) labeled "Install"
                 - Deselect "Run In Konsole"
+- Gwenview (an Image Viewer)
+    - Click on the hamburger menu near the upper right hand corner and mouse over "Configure"
+        - Click on "Configure Keyboard Shortcuts"
+            - Next to "Open Containing Folder" select "Custom" enter the Keyboard shortcut of `ctrl+e, ctrl+e`
+            - Under "File" next to "Quit" click under "Alternate" next to "Custom:" select the button then enter `ctrl+w`; select "OK" at the bottom of the dialogue box
+- Okular (a document viewer)
+    - [Note that there is a bug](https://bugs.kde.org/show_bug.cgi?id=443404) that can impact scrolling using a scroll wheel when not in continuous mode
+    - In the menu bar click on "Settings"
+        - Click on "Configure Keyboard Shortcuts..."
+            - Next to "Open Containing Folder" select "Custom" enter the Keyboard shortcut of `ctrl+e, ctrl+e`
+            - Under "File" next to "Quit" click under "Alternate" next to "Custom:" select the button then enter `ctrl+w`; select "OK" at the bottom of the dialogue box (a pop up will ask if you want to reassign click on "Reassign")
+        - Click on "Configure Okular..."
+            - In the "General" tab
+                - Uncheck "Open in continuous mode by default"
+                - Next to "Default zoom:" select "Fit Page"